 Back down on the first floor you’ll find even more terra cotta excess in the form of stylized frames surrounding the first floor entrances.
-Unfortunately this entrance was closed off at some point in the building’s history.
+On the left is the Third Street entrance to the bank, an entrance which was closed off at some point in the building’s history.
 Interestingly the door looks to have been simply bricked over, without any effort being done to remove the door itself.
 Up in the top right you can see the old alarm box for the bank, still intact though I doubt it works any longer.
 Fortunately this is not the only piece of the old bank to survive, as a stroll inside would reveal the bank’s original vault along with a few other fixtures from the buildings financial past.